Please see below for information about the Tennessee Supreme Court's Limited Suspension Orders affecting "in-person" court proceedings.

 To see the specific Criminal Court protocols, please click here.

 Yes, the Criminal Courts remain open, though some proceedings are limited.
-On March 13, 2020, the Supreme Court ordered a limited suspension of some “in-person” court proceedings.
-On March 25, 2020, this limited suspension period was extended to last through April 30, 2020.
-Importantly, however, this limited suspension is subject to several exceptions.
+On March 13, 2020 , the Supreme Court ordered a limited suspension of some “in-person” court proceedings.
+By separate orders entered in April and May, the Supreme Court has allowed most in-person proceedings to occur subject to specifically approved protocols.

 Absent unforeseen circumstances, the Criminal Court judges will be present and available in the office during the Suspension Period.

-As the Chief Justice has noted, the goal of the Suspension Period is “to limit the number of people coming into court each day while continuing to meet our duty and administer justice.”
+As the Chief Justice originally noted, the goal of the Suspension Period is “to limit the number of people coming into court each day while continuing to meet our duty and administer justice.”

 Indeed, the Chief Justice correctly observed that “[p]ublic spaces in courthouses tend to be small, tightly packed bench seats that provide the type of situations public health officials have encouraged people to avoid during the COVID-19 outbreak.”

-Thus, in issuing its original order and its supplemental order, the Supreme Court has responsibly struck “a balance in limiting the public’s exposure to the virus with continuing essential court functions judges must provide to ensure the administration of justice.”
+Thus, in issuing its original March 13 order and its supplemental orders on March 25, April 24, and May 26, the Supreme Court has responsibly struck “a balance in limiting the public’s exposure to the virus with continuing essential court functions judges must provide to ensure the administration of justice.”

-In general, the original Supreme Court suspended “[a]ll in-person proceedings in all state and local courts in Tennessee,” through Tuesday, March 31, 2020.
-On March 25, 2020, the Supreme Court extended the Suspension Period to last through April 30, 2020.
+In general, the original March 13, 2020 Supreme Court order suspended “[a]ll in-person proceedings in all state and local courts in Tennessee,” subject to some critical exceptions.

 Hamilton County Criminal Court